About Becoming A US Citizen

 - You should not have to worry again about the possibility of deportation.

 - As a U.S. citizen, you will have a strong standing to petition for a green card for a fiance(e) or spouse.

 - As a U.S. citizen, you may petition for green cards for your parents, siblings and married children.
 U.S. citizens receive priority when petitioning to bring their family members to live permanently in the United States.

 Having an experienced attorney can help you avoid mistakes during the process, which can result in delays or even denial of your citizenship application.

-I am Jason Karavias, a Pittsburgh family immigration attorney, and I have nearly two decades of experience helping individuals achieve their U.S. citizenship goals.
+I am Jason Karavias, a Pittsburgh family immigration attorney, and I have two decades of experience helping individuals achieve their U.S. citizenship goals.
 When retaining me as your lawyer, I will provide individualized representation.
 I will help you understand the process, and I will be there for you throughout all stages of the process.

 About Eligibility For Citizenship